sharovatov/teamlead/estimations_en2.md

 But how do they determine the level of prognosis' accuracy they are willing to pay the estimation price for?

+It seems that usually people don’t choose the accuracy, but just bluntly do estimations :(

-Why are they investing money in buying the prognosis in the first place?
+But why are they investing money in buying the prognosis in the first place?

 I've asked managers a lot about this, here's a list of usual reasons for investing into estimation: